neovim/node-host/README.md

 #### (command|function|autocmd)\[Sync](name, [opts], callback)

-If the `Sync` variant is used, Neovim will wait for the callback to return or throw an error.
+If the `Sync` variant is used, Neovim will wait for the plugin to return a response via the errback passed as the final argument to the plugin function.
 Otherwise, Neovim will continue execution immediately, ignoring any return values or errors.

 `name` is the name of the plugin, `opts` is an optional hash of options, and `callback` is a function that is called whenever the command, function, or autocmd, is triggered.